manuelarte/gowasp/README.md

 #### SQL Injection

 As you can see in [user_repository.go](./internal/repositories/user_repository.go), in the `Login` method, the query is created by string concatenation.
-Try to explote this vulnerability by concatenating an always true sql statement (something like OR '1'='1'), and avoid the execution of the password clause (maybe by commenting the rest of the query with --)
+Try to explote this vulnerability by concatenating an always true sql statement (something like -OR '1'='1'-), and avoid the execution of the password clause (maybe by commenting the rest of the query with --)

+### 3. View Blogs

+- Create a default blog in resources, check that I can access private resources by changing the url

 ## TODO